stevo9061/ProjectWebCrawler/README.md

 # A3 - Web Crawler

 # General Information
-This project was built in collaboration, with the team members being:
+This project is from Stefan Bittgen:

 - Stefan Bittgen
-- Manuel Brüger

 # Development process

-For our project we started to think about what exactly we want to achieve and what is necessary for it.
-For this, milestones were recorded with our lecturer which gave us some direction.
-Then we assigned tasks for each group member to implement basic functions like extracting the necessary (desired) data from https://www.willhaben.at and further processing it and extracting it into an Excel spreadsheet.
+For my project I started to think about what exactly I want to achieve and what is necessary for it.
+For this, milestones were recorded with my lecturer which gave me some direction.
+Then I assigned tasks to implement basic functions like extracting the necessary (desired) data from https://www.willhaben.at and further processing it and extracting it into an Excel spreadsheet.
 One of the biggest hurdles was to extract the data from the website.
-The team's main focus was on stability once we had a working graphical application.
-After we were able to complete almost all of our objectives, we began documenting our functions with Javadoc and prepared for the completion of the project.
+The main focus was on stability once I had a working graphical application.
+After I was able to complete almost all of the objectives, I began documenting the functions with Javadoc and prepared for the completion of the project.

 # External libraries used